DeVinci-FabLab/documentation/.github/CHANGELOG/v0.0.0.md

 ## IMPROVED 📈

-- If improving an existing feature, rather than something that’s brand new, use the "Improvements" title instead of "New".
+- If improving an existing feature, rather than something that's brand new, use the "Improvements" title instead of "New".
 - If you've improved something as a result of user feedback, consider a sentence like, "you asked, we listened".

 ## FIXED 🐛